Does Silence Mean Liberty, or Constraint ?

 Do you think that’s a “bold” statement, that if you don’t partake of the Lord’s supper, on the first day of every week, whenever possible, that you could die spiritually?
 Well, I don’t know if it’s “bold” or not, but it’s true.
 Now I’m sure that there’s a lot of people that would say that I don’t know what I’m talking about.
 And they’d probably say that I’d better shut up about claiming that you’re gonna “die” spiritually, just because you don’t partake of the Lord’s supper.
 But what if the bible actually says that?
 What if the bible at least, implies that?

 Maybe we better investigate it a little more.
 What do you think..
-Is the bible “silent” about any relationship, between partaking of the Lord’s supper, and remaining “alive” spiritually, or actually “dying” spiritually?
+Is the bible “silent” about there being a relationship, between partaking of the Lord’s supper, and remaining “alive” spiritually, or not partaking, and actually “dying” spiritually?

 Abuse the Lord’s Supper, or Refuse the Lord’s Supper ?